mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 Success meant being in the shower (under running water) at or before an alarm went off at 7:00 a.m.
 I planned to associate success with donations to [my charity cause of choice](http://greenbeltlandtrust.org/) (e.g., moving quarters from one mug to the other).
-Originally, excessive failure (beyond a predefined threshold) would result in contributions to [repugnant causes](http://www.donaldjtrump.com/) and public self-shaming on Facebook.
+Originally, excessive failure (beyond a predefined threshold number of days per month) would result in contributions to [repugnant causes](http://www.donaldjtrump.com/) and public self-shaming on Facebook.
-After I obviously didn't do that, I considered simply destroying currency instead.
+After I obviously didn't follow through with these self-punishments, I considered simply destroying currency instead as a less extreme alternative.
 I never did get around burning dollar bills in my bathtub or flushing them down the toilet, though.

-In my opinion, this type of scheme only works if your conscious brain is at bat.
+In my opinion, Ulysses pacts only works if your conscious brain is at bat.
 Lizard brain didn't clue into any of this, so it didn't work.

 A Ulysses pact might work better with someone else in the loop to help hold you accountable.